2023 Best Romance Languages Schools in Michigan

 While working on their degree, romance languages majors at U-M accumulate an average of around $17,750 in student debt.

-Aquinas College Michigan came in at #6 in this year’s edition of the Best Romance Languages Schools in Michigan ranking.
-Located in the medium-sized city of Grand Rapids, Aquinas College Michigan is a private not-for-profit school with a small student population.
+Aquinas College Michigan did quite well in this year’s ranking of the best schools for romance languages students.
+It came in at #6 on the list.
+Located in the city of Grand Rapids, Aquinas College Michigan is a private not-for-profit college with a small student population.

-Grand Valley State University landed the #7 spot in the 2023 rankings for the best romance languages programs.
+Grand Valley State University did quite well in this year’s ranking of the best schools for romance languages students.
+It came in at #7 on the list.
 GVSU is a fairly large public school located in the suburb of Allendale.

 While working on their degree, romance languages majors at GVSU accumulate an average of around $28,000 in student debt.